aces/Loris/modules/battery_manager/test/TestPlan.md

 ### New Test Button

 **Testing add functionality**
-Click the "New Test" button on the upper right corner of the data table.
+Click the "New Test" button in the upper right corner of the data table.
   1. Check that you cannot add an entry without filling out the required fields: `Instrument`, `Minimum age (days)`, `Maximum age (days)`, `Stage`.
   2. Check that you can only enter positive numbers (including 0) in Minimum age (days) and Maximum age (days).
   3. Check that you can only enter positive numbers (including 0) in Instrument order.